 Executive Director: Lisa Rosier

-Mission: To enhance the physical and mental well-being of those we eve by providing recreational, educational and volunteer opportunities.
+Mission: To enhance the physical and mental well-being of those we serve by providing recreational, educational, and volunteer opportunities.

 1603 N Belt

 The West Central Community Center has a variety of programs and services for families and individuals.
 We offer before and after school and summer youth programs, teen programs and numerous clubs and classes.
 Among the other programs and services located at the Center are WIC (Women, Infants and Children), Head Start, Unify Community Health Clinic, and a satellite office for the Spokane Police Department.
 We also partner with numerous organizations to plan and produce community events which include Neighbor Day Festival, Halloween Carnival, Winterfest, and Building Dreams—Bright Futures for Our Kids.